weakish/weakish.github.com/dive-into/typescript.md

         : any;
 ```

-`infer` declartions in the above code introdue a type variable to be inferred.
+`infer` declarations in the above code introduce a type variable to be inferred.
 The inferred type can only be referenced in the true branch of the conditional type,
 since in the false branch the condition test failed and the type probably cannot be inferred.